ARM-software/ComputeLibrary/README.md

 # Compute Library ![](https://img.shields.io/badge/latest_release-{{UNRELEASED}}-green)

-The Compute Library is a collection of low-level machine learning functions optimized for Arm® Cortex®-A, Arm® Neoverse® and Arm® Mali™ GPUs architectures.<br>
+The Compute Library is a collection of low-level machine learning functions optimized for Arm® Cortex®-A, Arm® Neoverse™ and Arm® Mali™ GPUs architectures.<br>

 The library provides superior performance to other open source alternatives and immediate support for new Arm® technologies e.g. SVE2.